-Cell line development plays an essential role in drug development because it is the bridge connecting drug discovery and development.
-Good cell line development service can always save valuable time and lower cost.
+Cell line development plays an essential role in drug development.
+It is the bridge connecting drug discovery and development, and good cell line development service can always save valuable time and lower cost.
 Some antibody candidates discovered in early stages will involve issues such as post translational modification (PTM) hotspots or poor physiochemical stability, which will lead to potential risk during preclinical CMC development, resulting in huge time and financial loss to researchers.
-Taking advantage of bioinformatics tools and a series of quality study instruments, developability assessment is used to identify the inherent risk during the antibody discovery stage, which seamlessly connects antibody discovery with preclinical CMC development.
+Taking advantage of bioinformatics tools and a series of quality study instruments, developability assessment used to identify the inherent risk in antibody discovery stage, which seamlessly connects antibody discovery with preclinical CMC development.
 In therapeutic antibody development, superior commercial stable cell lines made huge progress to achieve high yields in a short time frame.
 Gene synthesis to single clone production can be achieved in a 14-18 week timeline.
-Rapid clinical production capacity has benefited from the development of highly productive commercial stable cell lines and huge single-use bioreactors have produced thousands of therapeutic antibody doses from a single batch of 5 or more kilograms.
-The pandemic outbreak constructed the fastest path to produce mAbs for clinics within 5-6 months rather than 12 months.
-Along with key technology drivers, regulatory compliance is essential for a rich experience.
+Rapid clinical production capacity has benefited from development of highly productive commercial stable cell lines, and huge single-use bioreactors produced thousands of doses of therapeutic antibody from single batch of over 5 or more kilograms.
+Pandemic outbreak made the fastest path to produce mAbs for clinic within 5-6 months rather than 12 months.
+Along with key technology drivers, regulatory compliance is essential with rich experience.

-Many IgG1 therapeutic antibodies are approved and commercialized, and many are in clinical trials currently.
-Among many therapeutic antibodies, IgG1 mAb has many safety profiles which are low risk.
+Many IgG1 therapeutic antibodies are approved and are commercialized, and many are in clinical trials currently.
+Among many therapeutic antibodies, IgG1 mAb has many safety profiles are low risk.
 In biologics production, IgG1 mAbs are broadly established under cGMP production.
 In clinical development, Chinese Hamster Kidney (CHO) cell lines are used and alternative hosts are available such as E. Coli, yeast and other plants.
-New technologies and approaches can save 2 months or more in lead identification for cell lines suitable for phase I clinical studies.
+New technologies and approaches can save 2 months or more in lead identification to cell line suitable for phase I clinical studies.
 In PK/PD toxicological studies, the timelines are also shortened in CMC studies to IND filing.
-For biologics, the lead sequence will be determined after early research of a developability assessment and a pre-toxicity study, followed by entering the CMC stage to provide preclinical data for IND application.
-GenScript ProBio is capable of providing all the services involved in a pre-IND study, including stable pool and material generation, stable cell line development, host cell license, process development of cell culture and purification, quality study and method validation, formulation development, GMP pilot production, bioassay development, PK/PD, and toxicology study.
-The comprehensive analysis platform is usually equipped with state-of-the-art instruments to fulfill the need of quality study for biomacromolecule characterization and process impurity analysis.
-In addition, cell-based bioassays have been established for many hot immune checkpoints and are customizable for the client's specific target.
-The qualified CMC service supports the IND application under the FDA, cFDA and EMA.
+For Biologics, the lead sequence will be determined after early research of developability assessment and pretoxicity study, and then enter CMC stage to provide preclinical data for IND application.
+GenScript is capable of providing all the services involved in pre-IND study, including stable cell line development, process development of cell culture and purification, quality study and method validation, formulation development, GMP pilot production, bioassay development, PK/PD, and toxicology study.
+The comprehensive analysis platform usually equipped with state-of-the-art instruments to fulfill the need of quality study for biomacromolecule characterization and process impurity analysis.
+In addition, cell-based bioassays have been established for many hot immune checkpoints and are customizable for client's specific target.
+The qualified CMC service supports the IND application under FDA, cFDA and EMA.
 It generally takes 14-18 months for the whole CMC progress, from gene to preIND.